-Budapest, Hungary – Government plans to hold a national survey gauging citizens’ views on nine questions concerning, among others, segregation in schools and judicial independence, appear to be on hold among the raging coronavirus pandemic that sealed Hungary’s borders and prompted Prime Minister Viktor Orban to declare a nation-wide lockdown.
+Budapest, Hungary – Government plans to hold a national consultation gauging citizens’ views on nine questions concerning, among others, segregation in schools and judicial independence, appear to be on hold among the raging coronavirus pandemic that sealed Hungary’s borders and prompted Prime Minister Viktor Orban to declare a nation-wide lockdown.

 Survey distribution by mail was originally scheduled to get under way the past Monday, with the final round-up set for May.

-Orban and his governing Fidesz party initially called for Hungary’s eighth “national consultation” since the invention’s legal inception a decade ago on 12 February this year.
+Hungary Prime Minister Viktor Orban and his governing Fidesz party initially called for Hungary’s eighth “national consultation” since the invention’s legal inception a decade ago on 12 February this year.
 Back then, the new coronavirus was yet to trouble Hungary’s public health.
 The first two diagnoses of COVID-19 in Hungary were only reported in early March.

 Despite the gradual spike in confirmed cases, government officials claimed the consultation would press ahead.